pravega/pravega-operator/README.md

 >Ensure the creation of RoleBinding as it grants all the permissions included in the role that we want to create.
 Because of the way Container Engine checks permissions when we create a Role or ClusterRole.
 >

->Because of the way Container Engine checks permissions when you create a Role or ClusterRole, you must first create a RoleBinding that grants you all of the permissions included in the role you want to create.
->

 > An example workaround is to create a RoleBinding that gives your Google identity a cluster-admin role before attempting to create additional Role or ClusterRole permissions.
 >
 > This is a known issue in the Beta release of Role-Based Access Control in Kubernetes and Container Engine version 1.6.